 5 star google reviews

 Being reported to the Department for Work and Pensions (DWP) is undoubtedly a stressful experience and matters only seem to get worse when you do not know who reported you in the first place.
 If you have been wondering whether you can find out who reported you to the DWP, you have come to the right place.
-This, along with a number of other common questions about the DWP reporting process, are answered below, with information provided at the end for those who need some extra help.
+This, along with a number of other common questions about the DWP reporting process, are answered below by our expert criminal defence solicitors, with information provided at the end for those who need some extra help.

 Unfortunately, there is no simple way of determining who has reported you to the DWP.
 The DWP does not release this information so as to ensure – as far as possible – the anonymity and safety of those who have come forward to report a potential fraudster.
 If names were freely available, very few people would come forward with reports for fear of retaliation.